 In 2011 the MNCARS (Reina Sofia Museum) presented the solo exhibition: Elena Asins “Fragments of Memory” and she was awarded the National Plastic Arts Prize.

-One of her most important contributions were her research on computing in art, where she was pioneer in 1967 and where she studied with conceptual contributions, based on algorithms.
+One of her most important contributions were her research on computing in art, in which she was pioneer in 1967 and studied with conceptual contributions, based on algorithms.

 The last contributions of Elena Asins to the questions posed by the plastic arts are aimed at the concept of the town planning as aesthetics and as a necessity, at the concept of architecture as an essential art and at the aesthetic intercession in space and time.